Malik Monk NBA Playoffs Player Props: Kings vs. Warriors

-Malik Monk and the rest of the Sacramento Kings take the court versus the Golden State Warriors in the NBA Playoffs on Saturday, at 8:30 PM ET.
+Malik Monk be on the court for the Sacramento Kings at 10:00 PM on Monday against the Golden State Warriors in the 2023 NBA Playoffs.

-If you'd like to make predictions on Monk's performance, we break down his available prop bets, using stats and trends, below.
+With prop bets available for Monk, let's break down some stats and trends to assist you in making good selections.

 Malik Monk Prop Bets vs. the Warriors